wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 3.4 =
+- Updated the way FFMPEG detection is handled: encoding test is performed only instead of a combined detection.
+- Added FFMPEG check on init() hook if option is not set.

 = 3.3.1 =
 - Added a fix for an E level notice.